Clovis I: Sainthood

-St. Clovis had no known official canonisation, neither was he beatified, so his sainthood was only ever recognised by popular acclaim.
+St. Clovis had no known episcopal or papal canonisation or beatification but enjoyed pre-congregation popular acclaim.
 Following the example of the monks of St. Geneviève, St. Clovis's feast day in France was held on 27 November.
 St. Clovis enjoyed a persistent campaign from French royal authorities that few non-French national or dynastic saints did.
-French monarchs, beginning in the 14th century at the latest, attempted to officially canonise Clovis a number of times.
+French monarchs, beginning in the 14th century at the latest, attempted to canonise Clovis through papal recognition a number of times.
 The most notable attempt, led by King Louis XI and modelled on the successful canonisation campaign of Louis IX, occurred during a conflict with the Burgundians.
 The cause for Clovis's canonisation was taken up once again in the 17th century, with Jesuit support, a vita and an account of posthumous miracles, in opposition to the controversial historical works of Calvinist pastor Jean de Serres who portrayed Clovis as a cruel and bloodthirsty king.

 The Jesuit attempt to formally canonize Clovis came after a rediscovery of Clovis's cultus in the 16th century.
 During this period, the dual role St. Clovis could have for modern France was clarified as that of a deeply sinful man who attained sainthood by submitting himself to the will of God, as well as being the founder of the Gallican Church.
 He also attained an essentially mystic reputation.
-St. Clovis' role in calling for the First Council of Orléans was understood to be strongly Gallican as he called it without Papal authority and with the understanding that he and his bishops had the authority to call councils that were binding for the Frankish people.
+St. Clovis's role in calling for the First Council of Orléans was understood to be strongly Gallican as he called it without Papal authority and with the understanding that he and his bishops had the authority to call councils that were binding for the Frankish people.
 For Protestant Gallicans, St. Clovis represented the role of the monarchy in governing the Church and curbing its abuses and was contrasted positively against the Papacy of his time.
 Protestants were unlikely to mention any of the miracles attributed to St. Clovis, sometimes even writing lengthy rejections of their existence.
 Instead, they saw his sainthood as evident from his creation of a state more holy and Christian than that of Rome.

 Catholic writers in the 16th century expanded upon the lists of St. Clovis's attributed miracles, but in the early 17th century they also began to minimize their use of the miraculous elements of his hagiography.
 Mid-to-late-17th-century Jesuit writers resisted this trend and allowed for no doubt as to the miraculous nature of St. Clovis life or his sainthood.
 Jesuit writers stressed the more extreme elements of his hagiography, and that of other saints associated with him, even claiming that St. Remigius lived for five hundred years.
 These hagiographies would still be quoted and widely believed as late as 1896, the fourteenth centenary of his baptism, as a speech from Cardinal Langénieux demonstrates.
 Another factor that led to a resurgence in St. Clovis's veneration was the Spanish Monarchy's use of the title Catholic Monarchs, a title French Monarchs hoped to usurp by attributing it to the much earlier figure of St. Clovis.